stratowar/strato-twitter/README.md

 13.11.
 I have made one new filter in app.js file, called "links".
-Its purpose is to find the words in tweets beginning with @, or # and to replace that word with clickable link.
+Its purpose is to find the words in tweets beginning with @, or # and to replace that word with a clickable link.
-Also, I had to add the "linky" filter from the ngSanitize module, to make plain text to be seen as links.
+Also, I had to add the "linky" filter from the ngSanitize module, to make plain text seen as links.

 --------------------------------------------------------------------------------------------------------------------------------